-Section S8 requires the city to:
+Section S8 requires the city to either:

-- Either conduct stormwater discharge monitoring per permit Section S8.C or pay annually into the Stormwater Action Monitoring (SAM) program.
+- A) Conduct stormwater discharge monitoring per permit Section S8.C - OR - B) Pay annually into the Stormwater Action Monitoring (SAM) program.
 SAM conducts status and trends monitoring of regional receiving water as well as effectiveness and source identification studies.

 The city sent a letter to Ecology in November 2024 electing to make annual payments to SAM to satisfy both the Regional Status and Trends Monitoring requirement and the SWMP Effectiveness and Source Identification Studies requirement.
+The city will continue to pay dues into the program throughout the permit term.